 Maine Aviation Historical Society Maine Air MuseumBangor

-The Maine Aviation Historical Society was founded to collect, document and preserve the rich aviation history of the State of Maine.
-Civil, commercial, military and recreational flying have always been an important part of Maine history.
+Civil, commercial, military, and recreational flying have always been an important part of Maine history.
 Our goal is to preserve the history of the people and events of the past.
-From the earliest balloon flights, to barn stormer pilots to space travel, Maine has been an active player.
+From the earliest balloon flights, to barnstormer pilots to space travel, Maine has been an active player.
+We are open during the summer to the public and provide an educational experience, memories and entertainment to our visitors.
+Children under the age of 18 are FREE.
+We welcome groups, but ask that you call ahead so we can be prepared with staffing to better accommodate your group.

 Abbe MuseumBar Harbor